WebDollar/Node-WebDollar/README.md

 ### 4.1 No-IP solution for Free Domain

-Create a fre account to https://www.noip.com
+Create a free account to https://www.noip.com

 #### Unix